-Raise Your Wellness 🡺 Transform Your Life
+Raise Your Well-Being 🡺 Transform Your Life

-You only get this one life, and it goes quick—so be your best and seize each day.
 Whenever you see a checkbox below, ask yourself if this could be an area you can elevate in your life 🡻

 1️⃣ The Mental Dimension

-Developing mental wellness involves:
+Developing mental well-being involves:

 ☐ Mindfulness practices that strengthen attention and awareness: such as a 10-minute breathing meditations, or doing something fun that makes you laugh.